RavanH/orange-confort-plus/readme.txt

 = Can I get a custom button location? =

-A shortcode **ocplus_button** is available for the toolbar V4, to allow giving the Orange Confort+ button a custom location.
-The shortcode will generate a Button block with one button "Confort +".
+A shortcode **ocplus_button** is available for the toolbar V4, to allow giving the Orange Comfort+ button a custom location.
+The shortcode will generate a Button block with one button "Comfort +".

 The toolbar V5 does not support the shortcode.